jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - 8.4.2 Open source
   - Open source is typically released with licensing allowing code access and inspection so devs can look for security issues
-    - typically, however, this means that there is no sevice or support that comes with the software and requires in-house support for configuration, and security testing
+    - typically, however, this means that there is no service or support that comes with the software and requires in-house support for configuration, and security testing
     - it also means that both open-source devs as well as adversaries are able to review the code for vulns
     - the greatest risk of open-source software is relying on outdated versions -- especially true of shared libraries
     - an org should develop processes to ensure that all open-source software is periodically updated, likely in a way that differs from the process for updating COTS